BradBKaiBuffs/Capstone/Assignment 2/readme.md

 # Prepardness for portfolio and prototype representative project
 ---

 Through my coursework experience, I believe I am prepared to apply what I learned with Data Management.
-My strengths in **relational modeling**, **SQL** and **Python-based data coding** set me up to build data systems.
+My strengths in relational modeling, SQL and Python-based data coding set me up to build data systems.
 While I have areas to grow in, I possess the mindset and foundation to develop more as needed.

 # How Data Management integrates
 ---